Doctor Death: Seeker of Souls

 Doctor Death: Seeker of Souls is a 1973 American horror film directed by Eddie Saeta and starring John Considine, Barry Coe, Cheryl Miller, Stewart Moss, Leon Askin, and Jo Morrow.
 The film was released by Cinerama Releasing Corporation in October 1973.

 Plot

+A one-thousand-year-old magician learns the secret of prolonging his life indefinitely by transferring the souls of unwilling young people into himself.
+He decides to target a specific young man and his wife.
+Moe Howard (of the Three Stooges) appears as a volunteer in the audience watching the magician's act.